Earthquake-resistant structures: Superframe earthquake proof structure

 The proposed system is composed of core walls, hat beams incorporated into the top-level, outer columns, and viscous dampers vertically installed between the tips of the hat beams and the outer columns.
 During an earthquake, the hat beams and outer columns act as outriggers and reduce the overturning moment in the core, and the installed dampers also reduce the moment and the lateral deflection of the structure.
 This innovative system can eliminate inner beams and inner columns on each floor, and thereby provide buildings with column-free floor space even in highly seismic regions.

 Earthquake architecture

 The term 'seismic architecture' or 'earthquake architecture' was first introduced in 1985 by Robert Reitherman.
-The phrase “earthquake architecture” is used to describe a degree of architectural expression of earthquake resistance or implication of architectural configuration, form or style in earthquake resistance.
+The phrase "earthquake architecture" is used to describe a degree of architectural expression of earthquake resistance or implication of architectural configuration, form or style in earthquake resistance.
 It is also used to describe buildings in which seismic design considerations impacted its architecture.
 It may be considered a new aesthetic approach in designing structures in seismic prone areas.

 History

 An article in Scientific American from May 1884, "Buildings that Resist Earthquakes" described early engineering efforts such as Shōsōin.

+Before building codes were improved, door frames were regarded as the most reinforced element of buildings and the safest place to be under during an earthquake.
+This is no longer general advice, despite a common misconception to the contrary.